 Whenever you attempt to upload or download a file from your iPhone to a Mac or a Windows 10 PC via iTunes, its backup is created automatically.
 It’s beneficial in many ways.
 For instance, if there’s an event of misfortune and you lose data, you can recover files from the backup.
-Having said that, do you really know where exactly your iPhone backup is stored?
+Do you know where correctly your iPhone backup is stored?
 No??
-In this guide, we have shared where iPhone backup is stored on a Windows 10 computer or Mac.
+In this guide, we show where iPhone backup is stored on a Windows 10 computer or Mac.

 Where is iPhone backup stored on a Windows 10 PC or Mac computer

-If you are aware, iTunes application is an Apple software designed to sync data between your iOS device and a computer for the purposes of data backup or simply data transfer.
+If you are aware, the iTunes application is an Apple software designed to sync data between your iOS device and a computer for data backup or direct data transfer.

 We’ll begin with Mac and then move to Windows